Ask a question

 • In France, in partnership with Michelin and Pyrowave, we are planning to speed up the development of the EPS chemical recycling activity through an economically viable plant that would produce monomer styrene.

-• In Brazil, at São Paulo, Knauf Isopor® is contributing to the development of EPS recycling through collection points throughout the city, in partnership with the NGO Plastivida, the distribution chain Pão de Açúcar (Casino group) and the platform B2blue.
+• In Brazil, at São Paulo, Knauf Isopor® is contributing to the development of EPS recycling through collection points throughout the city, in partnership with the NGO Plastivida, the distribution chain Pão de Açúcar (Casino group).

 • In Brazil, at Joinville in one of the biggest business parks in South America, Knauf Isopor® is driving the Isopor® Amigo project, the two main objectives of which are to inform and to promote EPS recycling, through collection points.
 The national association Abiplast is contributing to the promotion of this concept throughout the country.